RyanEckert/trimixBlender/README.md

-I think this works as intended./n
+I think this works as intended.\n
 Feel free to let me know and I can try to fix any issues.

 ☠️ **Don't do anything stupid** ☠️